mszczepanskigit/Chess-King-Simulation/README.md

-# Chess-King-Simulation
+# Chess King Simulator

+The next small project simulates a chess king's random movement across an 8x8 board.

+My test Python script to investigate ChatGPT's potential served as the project.
+A serious (in my opinion) problem with ChatGPT first appeared, but overall, the code became more readable.
+The project's sole final output has been uploaded.

-The following little project shows a simulation of a random walk of a chess king on a 8x8 board.
+Another reason I created this project was to test my theoretical findings regarding the stationary distribution of the Markov Chain in such a random walk on an 8x8 board.

-The project was my test python script to check ChatGPT possibilities.
-It occured that firstly ChatGPT produced one serious (in my opinion) issue but in general code becomes more readable.
-Only final result of the project has been uploaded.